19th July 2018 by Jess

-When you're hungry, bored or stressed, your body will crave a refuel and it’ll crave foods or drinks that it knows will give it an immediate pick-me-up.
-Logic goes out the window and sugar or caffeine will be what it craves the most as opposed to the slow burning fuels and healthier meals which we know will do our body more long-term good.
+When you're hungry, bored or stressed, logic goes out the window and sugar or caffeine becomes first on the menu.
+Even if we know it would be better to choose slow burning fuels and healthier meals which we know will do our body more long-term good.
 Forget about greens, healthy fats and protein …enter sugar or caffeine.

-Full of healthy fats, minerals, protein and fibre, these are always worth keeping by your side.
+Full of healthy fats, minerals, protein and fibre, these are the best snack sidekicks.

 Blended (i.e. nut butter) or whole, with a seasoning or just plain, you can’t go wrong with a punnet or small handful of nuts.

 You can combine them with some fresh fruit for natural sweetness (blueberries and walnuts are a personal favourite, or an apple with a teaspoon of almond butter spread on top).
-Alternatively add in a few pieces of dried fruit in place of fresh fruit to give texture and flavour variety.
+You can also make like a taste expert and add in a few pieces of dried fruit for some creative texture and flavour variety.

-Again for the same reasons as above, they are nutrient abundant and so easy to have in a drawer.
+Seeds have a lot of the same benefits as nuts - they're nutrient abundant and so easy to keep in a drawer.

-Pumpkin seeds and sunflower seeds are the easiest ones to eat, or add a tablespoon of chia seeds to some coconut milk and leave it in the fridge for an hour or two with some fresh blueberries and a squeeze of honey to form a quick chia pudding.
+Pumpkin seeds and sunflower seeds are the easiest ones to eat, or you can add a tablespoon of chia seeds to some coconut milk and leave it in the fridge for an hour or two with some fresh blueberries and a squeeze of honey to make a quick chia pudding.

-Cucumber, sugar snap peas, carrots, radishes, celery... just add hummus!
+Cucumber, sugar snap peas, carrots, radishes, celery... whatever you go for, just add hummus!

-Hummus is one of my all time favourite dips for so many reasons, the fats from the mineral rich sesame seeds lend a creamy texture to the chickpeas, and coupled with the crunch from the vegetable cruditee it’s such a refreshing feed.get the recipe
+Hummus is one of my all time favourite dips for so many reasons - the fats from the mineral-rich sesame seeds make it so deliciously creamy, perfect with the crunch from the veg.
+What a refreshing treat.

 Protein-rich and all round satisfying!

-Accompany your snack with a digestion friendly and soothing tea such as peppermint, lemon and ginger or chamomile.
+Team up your snack with a relaxing tea such as peppermint, lemon and ginger or chamomile.
 You can enjoy the tea hot or cold depending on the weather and your personal preference.

 make your own baobab & ginger tea